 Nursing Skills Lab

-With 11 bedside care areas, the Nursing Skills Lab allows students to practice and hone their skills prior to client/patient contact.
-Learning tools in the lab include:
+With bedside care areas populated with mid-fidelity mannequins, the Nursing Skills Lab allows students to practice and perfect their skills prior to patient interaction.
+Lab learning tools include:

 Physical Assessment Lab